 Is milk good for acid reflux?

-Acid reflux, or GERD, is a frequent digestive issue where stomach acid backs up into the esophagus, causing symptoms like heartburn, chest discomfort, belching and bringing food back up.
+Acid reflux, or GERD, is a frequent digestive issue where stomach acid backs up into the esophagus, causing symptoms like heartburn, chest discomfort, belching, and even bringing food back up.
+Many people dealing with these symptoms wonder: is milk good for acid reflux?

 Is milk good for acid reflux?